DanRigby/MudProxy/README.md

 ## Warnings

- * Usage of a proxy such as this, especially to enable connecting with multiple client may be against the rules for some MUD servers.
+ * Usage of a proxy such as this, especially to enable connecting with multiple clients may be against the rules for some MUD servers.
 Please check the rules for your server before using.
- * The proxy displays all client communications in plain text in it's console.
-This includes passwords that are sent as part of logging in.
+ * The proxy displays all client communications in plain text in the console.
+This includes passwords that are sent as part of logging in to a MUD server.
- * There probably are bugs.
+ * There are probably bugs.
 I've only tested this proxy with a few servers.
 Please report any bugs you find.

 ## Using